heyoeyo/muggled_dpt/README.md

 To understand the model structure, consider checking out the implementation of the [DPT module](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/dpt_model.py), I'd recommended comparing this to the information in the [original preprint](https://arxiv.org/abs/2103.13413), particularly figure 1 in the paper.

-**Note:** These scripts directly open a GUI and are meant to be run directly on your own computer, not a remote/cloud system.

 ## Getting started